Las Vegas Military Divorce Attorney

 Military divorces involve unique factors that don’t typically arise in civilian divorces.
 Here are several factors that can complicate the divorce process:

-One of the most significant considerations in any military divorce is the division of military benefits, particularly the service member’s pension.
-The Uniformed Services Former Spouse Protection Act (USFSPA) allows state courts to divide military pensions as marital property in divorce settlements.
-However, to be eligible for a direct payment from the military, certain criteria must be met, including the “10/10 rule,” which requires the couple to have been married for at least 10 years, and the service member must have served at least 10 years of active duty during the marriage.
+One of the most significant considerations in any military divorce case is the division of military benefits, particularly a service member’s pension.
+The Uniformed Services Former Spouse Protection Act (USFSPA) allows Nevada state courts to classify military pensions as marital property during divorce settlements.
+However, direct payment from the military requires specific federal criteria be met, notably the “10/10 rule,” where the couple must have been married for at least ten years and the military member must have at least ten years of qualifying service during the marriage.

-If the marriage doesn’t meet these requirements, the non-military spouse may still receive a portion of the pension, but it will need to be handled through state courts rather than directly from the Department of Defense.
+If the marriage does not meet these requirements, the civilian spouse may still be awarded a share of the pension, but this must be processed through the Nevada state courts rather than directly from the Department of Defense.
+Our military divorce attorneys in Las Vegas ensure your divorce decree complies with all relevant regulations and guides you through benefit division to protect your financial interests.

-Child custody and support matters are always a concern in divorce cases, but military divorces often have additional complications due to deployments and frequent relocations.
-When a service member is deployed or stationed overseas, it can be difficult to make permanent custody arrangements.
-Courts generally prioritize the best interests of the child, but they will also consider the service member’s availability for visitation and parenting duties.
+Child custody and child support matters are always a concern in any divorce, but Las Vegas military divorce cases present additional complications due to deployments and frequent relocations.
+When a service member faces deployment or out-of-state postings, making permanent custody arrangements can be a challenge.
+Nevada courts always prioritize the child’s best interests, but they also take into account the realities of military life, including the service member’s availability for parenting and visitation.

 The Servicemembers Civil Relief Act (SCRA)

-The Servicemembers Civil Relief Act (SCRA) provides certain protections to military service members during divorce proceedings, especially when they are deployed or stationed away from home.
-Under the SCRA, a service member can request a delay or stay in divorce proceedings if they are unable to participate in the case due to their military duties.
-This is to ensure that a service member's rights are not compromised while they are serving their country.
-The court may postpone divorce proceedings until the service member is able to participate, and this delay cannot exceed 90 days without the service member's consent.
+The Servicemembers Civil Relief Act (SCRA) grants specific rights and protections to military service members facing divorce when they are deployed or stationed away from home.
+Under the SCRA, a service member may request a stay or delay in divorce proceedings if their service prevents them from participating or responding.
+This ensures military personnel are not unfairly penalized due to their duties, as courts may postpone divorce hearings for up to ninety days or longer, with the service member’s consent.

 Military Divorce FAQs